 - nearby railway schemes

-- roads and rights of way
+- road adoption and public rights of way

-A local authority search only reveals matters that affect the land being searched against.
+You should also note that a local authority search only reveals matters that affect the land being searched against.
 It won’t disclose matters that affect neighbouring properties.

 Drainage and water searches